Skip to content

 Why It Matters

-Verify any of these against HSE's Table 2 and the corrected values now line up exactly:
+Verify any of these against HSE's Table 2 and the corrected values now line up (HSE's table is rounded to "approximate" values; the formula column below is the exact figure, with HSE's rounding shown for comparison):

 If you have a saved exposure calculation, risk assessment, or log sheet generated by the site before 18 May 2026, the point totals on it are eight times the canonical HSE values.
 The threshold decision (EAV reached?
 ELV exceeded?) will usually still be correct in direction, but the numbers and the trigger-time estimates will not match what HSE publishes.